Jack Sargeant (politician): Ministerial career

 Sargeant was appointed Minister for Social Partnership in July 2024 by First Minister Vaughan Gething, following a cabinet reshuffle as a result of other cabinet resignations and Gething's announcement of resignation.
 He retained the role under Eluned Morgan, Gething's successor as First Minister, although renamed in September 2024 as Minister for Culture, Skills and Social Partnership, in Morgan's cabinet reshuffle.

-Sargeant will stand in the new Fflint Wrecsam Senedd constituency in the next Senedd election.
+Sargeant stood in Fflint Wrecsam in the 2026 Senedd election but was not elected.